Preferences To and Not To

 Call Her ‘What If’

-Whether or not the very title, Call Me Ishmaelle, makes obvious the book’s premise, let’s start by saying that author Xiaolu Guo’s re-imagination of Moby-Dick is based on historical record.
+Whether or not the very title, Call Me Ishmaelle, makes obvious the book’s premise, let’s start by saying that Xiaolu Guo’s re-imagination of Moby-Dick is based on historical record.

 No telling how many young women successfully disguised themselves as young men for the sake of adventure and got themselves hired, mostly as cabin-boys, on merchant and whaling ships that crossed oceans in the 19th Century.
 Guo mentions four whose stories and memoirs have appeared in print.